 Source:

-Mémoires concernant Christine, reine de Suède, volume 3, page 274, compiled and edited by Johan Arckenholtz, 1759
+Mémoires concernant Christine, reine de Suède, volume 3, pages 274 to 275, compiled and edited by Johan Arckenholtz, 1759; original at the National Library of Naples (Biblioteca Nazionale Vittorio Emanuele III)

 The letter: